 A framework for partnership design

-The framework below illustrates four broad categories of public–private coordination mechanisms.
+Our framework below illustrates four broad categories of public–private coordination mechanisms.

 Each addresses a different economic failure that emerges when transformative technologies reshape markets.

-Risk-sharing mechanisms
+1 - Risk-sharing mechanisms

+Some investments involve long time horizons, volatile returns or technologies that may quickly become obsolete.
 In these environments firms often delay investment because the downside risks are too large relative to the private return.

 Risk-sharing mechanisms address this problem by redistributing early-stage risk.

+Examples include first-loss funds, co-investment structures, or government guarantees that reduce the financial exposure of private actors.
 These mechanisms are particularly relevant for frontier infrastructure and experimental technologies, where uncertainty over future markets is high.

-Outcome-based partnerships
+2 - Outcome-based partnerships

 Mechanisms such as social impact bonds allow investors to fund programmes while governments only pay if results are achieved.
+This approach shifts incentives toward measurable economic outcomes rather than programme inputs.

 Some investments require ongoing coordination rather than one-off financing.

 Digital infrastructure, compute capacity, or shared research facilities are examples where long-term operation matters as much as initial construction.
+In these contexts, operating partnerships such as public–private infrastructure concessions may be more appropriate.

 These structures combine public oversight with private operational expertise while allowing contracts to adapt as technologies evolve.